 On-going communication with school may include:

-with the class teacher.
+Individual Pupil Provision Maps are reviewed and evaluated termly at a meeting with the class teacher.
 The SENCO may join these meetings to offer further advice or support, if required.

 Reviews can take place more frequently, if necessary.